 - This new user will need to log in to Canvas and accept their invitation to the course in order to see it.

 Instructors can also add other users besides TAs such as students and other instructors.
 An instructor can select another role from the drop-down after the user's EUID has been entered.
-The Instructor role has the most privileges while the Guest role has the least.
-See the Canvas Community's information on Canvas user roles for more information.
+The Instructor role has the most privileges while the Student Leader and Observer role has the least.

 Once a course is ready, the instructor will need to publish it.
 A published course cannot be unpublished after students have submitted assignments.